A life of TODOs

 With hierarchy and levels of your tasks, it makes sense to prioritize headings based on their schedule, deadline, and priority.
 That’s when the Org-mode Agenda comes in the picture.

-Agenda views render and display the current projects you have, the child headings of the projects, in these case the NEXT
+Agenda views render and display the current projects you have, the

 * TODO [#B] Laundry :CLEANING: